TarkanNB/imageEvaluator/README.md

 ### Optional Image mapping:
 A csv file with mappings to images can be added to the questionnaire directory where images can be maped to values like: size, broad image (for extra context), location, scale bar, ...
+If the image can not be found in the questionnaire the values of the image will be set to the values of the configuration.ini file.

 Make sure the csv file for mapping the images is in the following form: